perftool-incubator/multiplex/README.md

 ### Verification and Conversion
 Multiplex provides a bit more than just generating all option permutations for your benchmark.
 Since using many options with many values per option can generate potentially hundreds of individual tests, multiplex also provides option verification for your benchmark.
 Verifying these options before submitting possibly hundreds of benchmark executions can save time if you happen to have an error in your test plan.

 Within the benchmark-specific config file, options are categorized into groups, each group having a regular-expression that the option's *values* must adhere to.
-For example, for the Fio benchmark, the options below all have their values verified with regex  "[0-9]+[kmgKMG]":
+For example, for the Fio benchmark [1], the options below all have their values verified with regex  "[0-9]+[kmgKMG]":

 <pre>--bs
 --filesize